lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/19+ Her jaws.md

 The duel of highest level unicorns is not unlike a conversation

-"My minions are lying in wait.
-Should I die, they will overtake this city.
-I will take as many lives with me, as I can."

-"Scare tactics won't work on me anymore.
-Do your worst."

-Chrysalis laughed. "[b]Good[/b]."

 ""

-Get lost in me.

 Celestia had no prediction of what can happen.
 No idea.
 No clue.